 There are many appliances required to run your home.
 During the warmer months you may need an AC system or a heat pump.
-During the cooler season, most homeowners need a furnace or air handler.
-Then there are washer and dryers, dishwashers, refrigerators…the list seems to never end.
+During the winter, most homeowners require a furnace or air handler.
+Then there are washer and dryers, ranges, refrigerators…the list seems to never end.

-But a thing homeowners absolutely know is they need hot water.
-Most families have a water heater – or in some instances a boiler is used to heat the water.
-Are you sure which heating system your home utilizes to heat your water?
-Service Experts Heating & Air Conditioning is here to help explain the difference between the two water heating systems.
+But a thing homeowners definitely know is they require hot water.
+Most families have a water heater – or in some instances a boiler is used to warm the water.
+Do you know which heating system your home uses to heat your water?
+Service Experts Heating & Air Conditioning is here to help explain the difference between the two heating systems.

-A water heater is a large tank that, yes, heats water.
+A water heater is a storage tank that, you guessed it, heats water.
 The heat is either produced by burning gas or by employing electricity.
-A typical water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the washer loaded with towels, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters to the bottom of the tank so it can also be warmed for use across your home.
+A typical water heater will heat the water and then hold it at that temperature until the water is used, either for a warm shower, the washer loaded with towels, or any other hot water need.
+As the hot water is used, fresh cold water enters to the bottom of the tank so it can also be warmed for use across your home.

 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
 A different type of boiler can heat the water to the point it turns into steam.
-The steam heats the water for the home but can also be distributed throughout the home and create warmth through radiators.
+The steam heats the water for the home but can also be circulated throughout the home and create heat through radiators.
 A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that give you great comfort during the cold season.
+Boilers are very flexible heating systems that give you great comfort during the cold winter months.
 Updated boilers are also very energy efficient.

-Need help deciding which water heating system is right for you?
-Call Service Experts Heating & Air Conditioning in Longmont today and we’ll come out and provide you a free in-home estimate.
+Can’t decide which water heating system is right for you?
+Call Service Experts Heating & Air Conditioning in Longmont today and we’ll come out and provide you a complimentary in-home estimate.